MelAlvarezTeran/service-availability-by-seller/README.md

-# service-availability-by-seller
+# Product Availability by Seller Service

- Service that exposes the Product Availability by Seller
+This VTEX IO Service exposes a graphQL query that returns the availability of a SKU on every warehouse on the active Sellers